Kaley Cuoco Posted A Video About Her Personal Assistant & It's Causing Major Drama

 Emma herself had no comment on the matter.
 It's worth noting that their friendly, playful working relationship has been fastidiously documented, and it's likely this Instagram Story was just a continuation of that trend.

-But if she did need to apologize, I know a good mushroom souffle recipe.
+But if she did need to apologise, I know a good mushroom souffle recipe.
 Too soon?

 Advertisement